 When streaming live and video-on-demand (VOD) content from Wowza Streaming Engine™ media server software, the server can handle only so many concurrent streams before it starts to slow down or get overloaded.
-The number of concurrent streams that Wowza Streaming Engine can comfortable manage varies depending on server hardware, network configuration, stream type, stream bitrate, and connection types.
+The number of concurrent streams that Wowza Streaming Engine can comfortably manage varies depending on server hardware, network configuration, stream type, stream bitrate, and connection types.
 The only sure way to determine the limits for a particular configuration is to perform load tests that show when performance is likely to degrade.
 When the limit is likely to be reached, you can scale your Wowza Streaming Engine configuration to handle increased capacity.
-You can also incorporate a load-balancing system to offload player connections from to less-loaded servers.
+You can also incorporate a load-balancing system to offload player connections to less-loaded servers.

 Scaling involves using two or more Wowza Streaming Engine servers to make your streams available to larger audiences.
 Multiple servers arranged this way are called a "server pool" or "server cluster."
 Depending on hardware and infrastructure, servers can be added to or removed from the cluster manually based on estimated peak loads, or automatically based on real-time metrics.
 You can use different methods to scale depending on stream type and target audience, and you can use a combination of methods to suit your needs.
 Some form of load balancing is also generally required to route player connections to the correct servers in order to balance the cluster.

 There's no one answer for when to scale your Wowza Streaming Engine deployment.
 When designing a streaming workflow, do try to keep scaling in mind from the start.
 To help determine when and how best to scale, consider the following: